Are Centauros exotic signals of the QGP?: Centauro explanations

-The main observed and estimated characteristic quantities of Centauros have been summarized in Table 4.1.
-These Centauro characteristic quantities were calculated assuming an ideal two--flavour QGP and should be understood as rough estimates.
+Estimated main features of both the Centauro fireball and the strangelet are summarized in Table~11.

-More realistic picture needs introducing {\em three flavours (u,d,s) interacting quarks}, realistic {\em strangeness equlibration factor} and using the full equation for $\varepsilon(T,\mu_{q},\alpha_{s},\gamma_{s})$.
-The energy density can be calculated from the formula \cite{3flavor_curve,Panagiotou_phase_curve}:
+A more realistic analysis, introducing {\em three flavours (u,d,s) interacting quarks}, realistic {\em strangeness equlibration factor} and using the full equation for $\varepsilon(T,\mu_{q},\alpha_{s},\gamma_{s})$ was done in \cite{8}.
+The energy density have been calculated from the formula \cite{3flavor_curve,Panagiotou_phase_curve}:

 The entropy per baryon

 where the baryon density

 and the entropy